LeoQiu981112/code-animation-library/readme.txt

   - **Cursor**: This feature will allow you to add a cursor to your animations, simulating the typing of the code and guiding the viewer's attention.
 Used in combination with the highlighting feature, it will provide clear visual guidance for viewers to follow along with the code.

 ---

-I hope this helps!
-Let me know if you need further assistance.